-Sweet, sticky baked barbecue chicken thighs make a perfect weeknight meal, a delightful entree for a Sunday supper, a nice change of pace for a gathering of friends or a game day party, and a great main dish to take to a potluck.
+Sweet, juicy BBQ baked chicken thighs like my baked Hot Honey Chicken Wings make a perfect weeknight meal, a delightful entree for a Sunday supper, a nice change of pace for a gathering of friends or a game-day party, and a great main dish to take to a potluck.
 Just remember to have plenty of napkins.

 While there is nothing better than my Grilled Half Chicken or my Grilled Spatchcock Chicken, sometimes it’s too hot, cold, or rainy to grill outside.
 Also, cooking food on the grill takes longer, and it isn’t convenient when trying to get dinner on the table quickly.

 Like my Oven Baked Baby Back Ribs, this easy Baked BBQ Chicken Thighs recipe solves that dilemma!
-It’s as simple as turning on the oven, slathering on some BBQ sauce, and then letting the oven do all the heavy work while you sit back and relax!
+It’s as simple as turning on the oven, slathering on your favorite barbecue sauce, and then letting the oven do all the heavy work while you sit back and relax!

 The secret ingredient in this recipe is my tasty homemade BBQ sauce recipe.
-It adds so much flavor and turns regular oven-baked chicken into a BBQ masterpiece.
+It adds flavor and turns regular oven-baked chicken into a BBQ masterpiece.

 Jump to: